intel/media-delivery/doc/performance.rst

 The above picture illustrates multi-stream Performance measurement flow.
-This is iterative process where we run predefined command lines (point [1] on the pic.) and increase number of concurent sessions (point [3] on the pic.) if all the sessions can be run at realtime on the current iteration.
+This is iterative process where we run predefined command lines (point [1] on the pic.) and increase number of concurrent sessions (point [3] on the pic.) if all the sessions can be run at realtime on the current iteration.
+"Realtime" means we are encoding at the same speed as the output clip's playback framerate.

-The goal of the measurement is to obtain data similar to the one showed on the below picture:
+The goal of the measurement is to obtain data similar to what is shown in the below chart:

 .. image:: pic/MSPerf_MultiStreamPerformance_example.png

-Here we can compare achieved number of cuncurent sessions (density) for different resulutions and different setups where setups could be different different machines, different encoding seetings, different encoders, etc.
+Here we can compare achieved number of cuncurrent sessions (density) for different resulutions and across different setups.

 Single-Stream Performance
 *************************

-Looking into single stream performance we evaluate performance if individual workload.
-The key metric to collect here is workload FPS.
-Effectively, the single stream performance data always accomponies multi-stream performance measurements.
-The picture below illustrates what we are looking for single stream.
+For single-stream performance, we evaluate performance of individual workloads.
+The key metric to collect here is transcoding speed in FPS.
+Single-stream performance FPS can sometimes be used to sanity-check multi-stream density measurements (e.g. a single-stream measurement of 180FPS indicates you can expect a density of around 6x 30fps streams running real-time), however care must be taken to understand the utilization and concurrency of the video engines, video enhancment engine and render engine.
+The picture below illustrates an example of single-stream performance measurement.

 .. image:: pic/MSPerf_SingleStreamPerformance_example.png